spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 ## Turn on Utilize Commitments for Stateful Node in the Spot API

-in the Spot API, the `shouldUtilizeCommitments` attribute controls utilization commitments.
+In the Spot API, the `shouldUtilizeCommitments` attribute controls utilization commitments.

 When set to `True` (default), and there are free reserved instances / savings plans within the Azure account, Stateful Node will utilize them before launching spot instances.
 Make sure that the VM attached to the specific stateful node also has  `shouldUtilizeCommitments` attribute enabled.